betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelMarketFavouriteAutomation.md

 "")
 ```

 - **Convert bets to Betfair Starting Price:** Bet Angel Pro doesn't offer the option to place straight BSP bets, so  we've got around that here by placing the bets initially at odds of 1000 (which won't get matched for short favourites), and then at certain amount of seconds from the scheduled start using what Bet Angel calls a 'Global Command' to convert all unmatched bets to BSP.
 The exact number of seconds can be easily changed by updating cell C5 from the 'OPTIONS' worksheet.
-This formula goes in cell L6 of the 'Bet Angel' worksheet, and once it's triggered the bets will automatically convert.
+This formula goes in cell L6 of the 'BET ANGEL' worksheet, and once it's triggered the bets will automatically convert.

 ``` excel hl_lines="1"
 =IF(TimeTillJump < TakeSP, "TAKE_SP_ALL", "")